jujubee413/dh140/READme.md

 ___

-In order to achieve these goals, I hope to use data from [Airbnb](http://insideairbnb.com/get-the-data.html) to guide my research inquiry to learn about the affects of Airbnb on neighborhoods and refine my coding skills.
+In order to achieve these goals, I hope to use data from [Airbnb](http://insideairbnb.com/get-the-data.html) in order to guide my research inquiry and refine my coding skills.
 ### Possible research inquiry questions
 My interest in Airbnb is due to my curiosity to understand how the emergence of "Gig Economies" affect local markets.
 Some questions I hope to find answers to are: